sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/02-my-first-review.md

 ![](./media/IAP246.png)

 If you want to avoid the "Rubber Stamping" effect, you can limit the bulk actions of the reviewer to a certain number of entries.

-Two additional options can be disabled such as:
+You can also choose whether to enable or disable these additional features:

+- **Hide already reviewed entries by default**
+  When enabled, the reviewer will, by default, only see entries that still need to be reviewed.
+Previously reviewed entries are hidden but can be shown by unchecking this option at the top of the table.

+- **Hide delegated entries by default**
+  When enabled, the reviewer will, by default, only see entries they are personally responsible for.
+Entries delegated to others will be hidden but can be displayed by unchecking this option at the top of the table.

+- **I'm not the reviewer**
-- allowing the reviewer to specify that he is not the right person with the `I'm not the reviewer` button.
-In that case the related entries are set as "to reassign" and are not visible any more by the reviewer.
-The accountable reviewer has to change.
-The review owner has then to re-assign those entries to another person from the follow-up interfaces of the review instance.
+  Allows the reviewer to indicate they are not the appropriate person to review certain entries.
+These entries are then marked as "To Reassign" and are no longer visible to the reviewer.
+The accountable reviewer must be updated, and the review owner is responsible for reassigning the entries via the follow-up interface of the review instance.

-- allowing the reviewer to `ask for help to`another person in his team if he is line manager, or another owner if he is a resource owner.
-In that case, the reviewer stay the accountable reviewer of the entries, however he ask to a responsible reviewer to take the decisions on his behalf for the selected entries.
+- **Ask for help**
+  Allows the reviewer to request assistance from another person.
+Line managers can ask team members for help; resource owners can reach out to other owners.
+The reviewer remains the accountable reviewer but delegates the decision-making for selected entries to a responsible reviewer.

 In your case, you can keep the default values and click on *Next* to move forward.